mc-ascendancy/ascend-bot/README.md

 # Ascendancy Discord Bot
-The Discord bot for the Ascendancy project.
+The Discord bot for the Ascendancy project. pog